 Instructions

-- Add the whole wheat flour and baking powder to a mixing bowl, then mix well.
+- Add 1 cup whole wheat flour and 1 teaspoon baking powder to a mixing bowl, then mix well.

-- Add the strawberries, coconut sugar, almond butter, vanilla extract, and salt to a food processor or blender, then blend until smooth.
+- Add 1 cup fresh strawberries, 1/2 cup coconut sugar, 1/2 cup smooth almond butter, 1 teaspoon pure vanilla extract, and 1/4 teaspoon salt to a food processor or blender, then blend until smooth.

 - Transfer the blended strawberry mixture to the bowl with the whole wheat flour and baking powder, then stir until the ingredients are thoroughly combined.